TheQuantumPhysicist/AsyncJsonRPC/README.md

 **Conan as a dependency manager**: Conan retrieves boost for you and compiles it automatically for you.
 It's not necessary if you want to use your system version of boost.
 Feel free to change the `CMakeLists.txt` file and remove conan.

 ### Thread-safety
 Thread-safety is meant to be satisfied during operation.
 The only thread-safe methods are `AsyncJsonRPC::post()` and `AsyncJsonRPC::asyncPost()`.
 Anything else is **not thread-safe**, by design!
-Either that, all I'll have to stack mutexes all over the place :-)
+Either that, all I'll have to stack mutexes all over the place.
+I'm sure you don't want that :-)

 So, it's expected that you define your methods, handlers, callback in the main-thread, then start with the heavy-load stuff.